rajusharma/cluster/README.md

 IMPLEMENTATION:

-//struct which contains process id and message type Envelope struct {
+/*struct which contains process id and message*/ type Envelope struct {
     Pid int
     MsgId int64
     Msg interface{}
 }

-//interface for the server
+/*interface for the server*/
 type Server interface {
-    // Id of this server
+    /*Id of this server*/
     Pid() int
-    // array of other servers' ids in the same cluster Peers() []int
+    /*// array of other servers' ids in the same cluster*/ Peers() []int

-    // the channel to use to send messages to other peers Outbox() chan *Envelope
+    /*// the channel to use to send messages to other peers*/ Outbox() chan *Envelope

-    // the channel to receive messages from other peers.
-    Inbox() chan *Envelope
+    /*// the channel to receive messages from other peers.*/ Inbox() chan *Envelope
 }

-//struct of a process which sends and recieves messages type Node struct{
+/*struct of a process which sends and recieves messages*/ type Node struct{
    p_id int
    peers []int //array of process id's